 Ultimately, in 2019 there will continue to be opportunities and challenges in the media space including: continued investment in content, increased personalisation, introduction of 5G network, new technologies (AI and AR) and rationalisation of business models against the background of a potential economic slowdown / downturn, audience fragmentation and regulatory concerns.

 We really enjoy working with entrepreneurial businesses who are leading their markets and bridging the gap between them and investors.

 "Media & marketing services M&A has had a great couple of years; we have seen an exceptionally buoyant market, despite global and domestic political uncertainty.
 Corporates and private equity have looked to technology for growth and the continued demand for digitalisation has pushed businesses to acquire quality, innovative assets.

 BDO's position as a specialist in the sector has resulted in a very active year for our Corporate Finance team, with many successful deals completed.
 Our clients continue to seek high quality advisory services to help differentiate themselves in a competitive and evolving industry.”

 Derek Neil, Partner

 BDO Corporate Finance is a leading adviser with a focus on the media and marketing services sector.

 Our team works with a range of ambitious public, owner managed and private equity backed businesses across a wide range of technology & media sub-sectors.
 Our specialists combine deep industry knowledge and technical experience to support businesses' growth journeys domestically and internationally, bringing together entrepreneurial passion and institutional rigour.

-Our team of sector specialists is integrated across accounting, audit, tax, other advisory and Corporate Finance, which means we are able to help our clients in many complementary areas throughout the transactions.
+As well as corporate finance, our team of sector specialists is integrated across accounting, audit, tax, and specialist areas of advisory, in the UK and across the globe, which means we are able to help our clients in many complementary areas throughout the transactions.

 Some highlights from our recent content